 While fraudulent activity or market manipulation are not expressly prohibited under the Act, the Commission does have the authority to deal with such conduct pursuant to its public interest jurisdiction under section 127.
 The Committee therefore considered whether it is necessary to have a specific provision addressing such conduct.
-In our view, the prohibition of fraud and market manipulation is so fundamental that it should be enshrined in the Act.
-Such an amendment would complement rather than detract from the broad authority of the Commission under section 127 to exercise its enforcement powers in the public interest.
+In our view, the prohibition of fraud and market manipulation is so fundamental that it should be enshrined in the Act.344 Such an amendment would complement rather than detract from the broad authority of the Commission under section 127 to exercise its enforcement powers in the public interest.
 Further, we believe that it should not be necessary for the Commission to rely on its public interest jurisdiction in respect of conduct that constitutes a fundamental abuse of capital markets.
 This conduct should be expressly prohibited under the Act.

-Securities legislation in each of British Columbia, Alberta, and Saskatchewan contains express prohibitions against market manipulation.
-The wording of the relevant provisions is similar and makes express reference to any conduct designed to create a false or misleading appearance of market activity or to establish an artificial price for a security.
+Securities legislation in each of British Columbia, Alberta, and Saskatchewan contains express prohibitions against market manipulation.345 The wording of the relevant provisions is similar and makes express reference to any conduct designed to create a false or misleading appearance of market activity or to establish an artificial price for a security.
 The provisions in the British Columbia and Alberta Acts also expressly prohibit fraud.
-The Committee notes that securities
+The Committee notes that securities legislation in both the United States and the United Kingdom contains provisions which prohibit market manipulation.
+U.S. securities legislation prohibits fraud, the manipulation of the market price of a security, and any misleading trading activity.
+The U.K. legislation contains a regime for market abuse and makes market manipulation an offence.
+The Prohibitions on market manipulation have also been established by RS Inc. and the IDA.

-See Chapter 5 of this Report.
+344 See Chapter 5 of this Report.